igorkll/WinBox-Maker/README.md

 the program is recommended to be used with the original English image of windows 10 pro please note that winbox maker does not provide Windows images, it only provides a tool for reassembling Windows for use in kiosk mode

+## notes
+* if you install a script as your application .bat or .cmd then it will run in hidden mode (without console)

 ## what was disabled
 * explorer.exe (the desktop is completely inaccessible)
 * all keyboard shortcuts with Windows button